What you need to know

 Some banks may ask for your national insurance number or proof of your income.
 If you are receiving welfare benefits, you can show them a letter from the Jobcentre or DWP.

-All documents need to be current (i.e. Passports need to be valid) and all letters need to be dated within the last 6 weeks.
+All documents need to be current (i.e. BRP/Passports need to be valid) and all letters need to be dated within the last 6 weeks.

 If you need advice about opening and using a bank account, you can visit Citizens Advice Leeds.
 Citizens Advice Leeds is open Monday to Friday between 9am and 5pm to give advice by telephone, webchat and email.
-There is a face-to-face City Centre Drop-In, which is open Monday to Friday between 9am and 1pm.
-After 1pm they are open for booked appointments only.
+There is a face-to-face City Centre Drop-In, which is open Monday, Wednesday and Friday between 9am and 1pm.
+On Monday, Wednesday and Friday between 1pm and 4pm, and Tuesday and Thursday between 9am and 4pm they are open for booked appointments only.

 Oxford House, Oxford Row, Leeds, LS1 3BE.